 By Sharon Duncan

 Every Saturday, I work a twelve-hour shift at the local hospital as a Registered Nurse.
-It is a rewarding career, to be sure.
-I earn a good income for a minimal time investment away from my family, and it is definitely a ministry opportunity as I care for people during their recovery from surgery.
-Still, it is sometimes overwhelming as I try to balance a full week of demands on my time as a homeschool mom, wife, teacher at our homeschool co-op, home decorator/housekeeper, church member, and Sunday School teacher.
+It is a rewarding career.
+I earn a good income for a minimal time investment away from my family, and it is a ministry opportunity because I care for people.
+Still, it is sometimes overwhelming as I try to balance homeschooling while working outside the home along with being a home decorator/housekeeper, church member, and Sunday School teacher.

 Is it a challenge?
 It sure is.